MINE GRAPH RULE: A New Cypher-like Operator for Mining Association Rules on Property Graphs: Introduction

-\textbf{Outline.} This article is organized as follows: Sec.~\ref{sec:relwork} presents the related work; Sec.~\ref{sec:syntax} describes the syntax and semantics of the \texttt{MINE GRAPH RULE} Operator and then illustrates several examples of increasing complexity, also showing the operator's output, produced as a set of tuples, one for each association rule, listing body, head, support, and confidence.
-Sec.~\ref{sec:implementation} describes the implementation and the generation of the example graph database, and Sec.~\ref{sec:evaluation} describes the evaluation of our approach.
-Finally, Sec.~\ref{sec:conclusion} presents the discussion and conclusion.
+This article is organized as follows: Section~\ref{sec:relwork} presents the related work; Section~\ref{sec:syntax} describes the syntax and semantics of the \texttt{MINE GRAPH RULE} Operator and Section~\ref{sec:examples} illustrates several examples of increasing complexity, also showing the operator's output, produced as a table with several rows, one for each association rule, listing body, head, support, and confidence.
+Section~\ref{sec:implementation} describes the implementation and the generation of the example graph database, and Section~\ref{sec:evaluation} describes the evaluation of our approach.
+Section \ref{sec:comparison} compares our work with PARM, a recently presented approach which also applies to property graphs.
+Finally, Section~\ref{sec:conclusion} presents the discussion and conclusion.